Pavelow1806/Project-X/README.md

 on important strategic metrics.

 The client has been developed outside of GitHub in Unity and the exe can be found here:

 Mac:
 https://1drv.ms/u/s!AhRTeukcFugmgcR8fWGq68VMAtc_5w
+(Please note that the client was developed primarily for Windows and therefore there are some errors that I was unable to fix during production due to not owning a Mac)

 Windows:
 https://1drv.ms/u/s!AhRTeukcFugmgcR7JWVwVl7PImVPSQ